carVertical

 Enhanced vehicle safety

 Manufacturers try to innovate their safety technologies to get a better rating, as this directly affects their sales.
-The 5-star rating system also created car safety standards in the industry and all manufacturers incorporate them into their models.
+The 5-star rating system also brought more car safety standards into the industry, and all manufacturers incorporate them into their models.

 Reduced fatality rates

-NCAP tests have had a huge impact on the automotive industry, saving the lives of thousands of people every year.
+Euro NCAP tests have had a massive impact on the automotive industry, saving the lives of thousands of people every year.
+According to the Euro NCAP reports, over 78,000 lives have been saved over the 20 years of testing the safety of new cars.
 This includes drivers, passengers, and other road users like cyclists and pedestrians.

-Cars with rich safety features and 5-star rating may qualify for lower insurance prices.
+Cars with rich safety features and a 5-star rating may qualify for a lower insurance price.
 Since advanced safety technologies correlate with lower chances of getting into accidents, some insurance companies may apply lower rates.

 Benefits of NCAP safety ratings for consumers

-While only a small percentage of drivers know their car’s safety rating, getting familiar with NCAP tests can make the vehicle buying process smoother.
-How can NCAP safety ratings benefit you?
+While most people don’t know their car’s safety rating, getting familiar with NCAP tests can make the vehicle buying process smoother.
+Here’s how NCAP car safety ratings benefit you.

 Informed decision-making